 While you can get a lot of interview tips and classic interview questions and answers online, it’s still hard for job seekers to ace their interviews.

-The job search for the HR coordinator job is relatively easy, but it’s very hard to ace the interview.
-That’s mostly because the HR coordinator job is complicated and requires you to have the appropriate experience and knowledge.
+The job search for the HR coordinator job is easy, but it’s very hard to ace the interview.
+That’s because the HR coordinator job is complicated and requires you to have the appropriate experience and knowledge.
 That’s also what justifies the average HR coordinator salary.